Unifying Summary Statistic Selection for Approximate Bayesian Computation: Background

+The choice of summary statistic $t$ imposes a fundamental limit on the fidelity of the resulting posterior approximation irrespective of the ABC tolerance $\epsilon$.
+In the limit $\epsilon\rightarrow 0$, the distribution of accepted samples converges to the summary posterior $\posterior{\theta\mid t(y)}$.
+This distribution represents the best possible posterior approximation achievable with a given set of summaries.
+Consequently, even an ideal ABC procedure cannot recover information about the parameters that is lost during the initial data compression step.
+Minimizing the loss functional in \cref{eq:optimal-defn} improves this asymptotic target, ensuring that the best-case outcome of the inference is a high-fidelity approximation of the true posterior $\posterior{\theta\mid y}$.

-Despite the pursuit of the holy grail of \emph{sufficient} statistics, most applications will have to settle for the weakest concept of \emph{optimal} statistics.
+Despite the pursuit of the holy grail of \emph{sufficient} statistics, we typically have to settle for the weakest concept of \emph{optimal} statistics.
 Even the most sophisticated method cannot extract sufficient statistics if the likelihood does not belong to the exponential family \citep{Koopman1936}.
 Similarly, unless the family of summaries $\mathcal{T}$ is rich enough, lossless compression is not achievable.
-Furthermore, even if $\mathcal{T}$ is rich enough, one cannot in general verify that \cref{eq:lossless-defn} holds for all $\theta$ and $y$ given a finite computational budget.
+Further, even if $\mathcal{T}$ is rich enough, one cannot in general verify that \cref{eq:lossless-defn} holds for all $\theta$ and $y$ given a finite computational budget.

-While models with exponential-family (conditional) likelihoods are theoretically appealing, they may not be sufficiently expressive or intuitive to address real-world problems.
-Domain knowledge can aid in the development of powerful models that capture salient features of the data, including protein interaction networks \citep{Sole2002}, cosmology \citep{Charnock2018}, and population-genetics \citep{Nordborg2007}.
+While models with exponential-family likelihoods are theoretically appealing, they may not be sufficiently expressive or intuitive to address real-world problems.
+Domain knowledge can aid in the development of models that capture salient features of the data, including protein interaction networks \citep{Grassmann2024ProteinInteractions}, cosmology \citep{Charnock2018}, and population-genetics \citep{Nordborg2019Coalescent}.
 But these models often do not have sufficient statistics or even tractable likelihoods, and we need to resort to possibly lossy compression and likelihood-free inference.